collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 As a crosswalk, the import mapping spreadsheet determines where data comes from outside of CollectiveAccess (source data), but it also determines where that data will go in CollectiveAccess.
 Similarly to how Column 2 defines the source data, Column 3 determines where that source data goes in CollectiveAccess, using various **ca_table.element_codes.**

 **This column declares the bundle code or metadata element in CollectiveAccess to which the source data will be mapped.** It is possible to view what metadata elements are available and their formatting directly in CollectiveAccess.
-To do so, navigate to **Manage > My Preferences > Developer > Show Bundle Codes**, and select a preference.
-Navigate back to any record’s page, and these codes will be displayed for each field; these then can go directly into Column 3.
+To do so, navigate to **Manage > My Preferences > Developer > Show Bundle Codes**, and select **Show.** Navigate back to any record’s page, and these codes will be displayed for each field; these then can go directly into Column 3.
 To copy a bundle code, simply select it, and paste into the import mapping spreadsheet.

 When you are importing to simple free text, DateRange, Numeric, Currency, or other kinds of datatypes, a **ca_table.element** code is all that is needed.